 How to Shop

 While many markets have sellers offering items such as free-range eggs, fresh breads and pastries, local honey, grass-fed beef and fresh-cut flowers, be sure to stock up on produce.
 Also, be mindful of food safety and pay attention to the vendors' food safety practices as you shop.
 For example, all meat and dairy products should be in a cooler with ice.There are a couple strategies to get the best results out of farmers markets depending on your purpose.
-If you want your pick of the most beautiful, photo-quality produce imaginable, you'll need to arrive before the crowds.
+If you want your pick of the most visually pleasing, photo-quality produce, you'll need to arrive before the crowds.
 If you want deals, however, go ahead and sleep in.
 Sometimes sellers offer discounts for produce remaining at the end of the day.

 Find a Nutrition Expert